autumntangent/DataPie/README.md

 Datapie is written in Python and requires Python3+.
 **NMAP** is required to be installed on your operating system to complete certain modules within the program.
-If you do not have NMAP, you just won't be able to take advantage of all the feautures of the program.
+If you do not have NMAP, you just won't be able to take advantage of all the features of the program, but you will still be able to run Datapie and use the other components.

 ### API KEYS
 In order for Datapie to function fully, you must provide an API KEY within the Datapie Configuration to be able to authenticate and utilize some of the web services.